tersesystems/blindsight/docs/src/main/paradox/usage/overview.md

 logger.info("I am an SLF4J-like logger")
 ```

-What does this do under the hood?
-It converts to a @scaladoc[Message](com.tersesystems.blindsight.api.Message) class, and logs only if the level of the SLF4J logger is set to at least `INFO`.
+This converts to a @scaladoc[Message](com.tersesystems.blindsight.api.Message) class, and logs only if the level of the SLF4J logger is set to at least `INFO`.
 Very roughly:

 ```scala
 val infoMethod: InfoMethod = logger.info